MIT-CAVE/rc-cli/templates/README.md

 - `data/model_apply_outputs` (read/write)

 You do not have access to the historical data at this phase, but there is a new dataset provided in `data/model_apply_inputs` that will be used by the model created in the `model-build` phase to generate predicted routes.
 The predicted routes should be saved in `data/model_apply_outputs/proposed_sequences.json`

+> **NOTE: The maximum duration allowed for the `apply-model` phase is exactly 2 hours**; Otherwise, a timeout will stop the process and the apply phase of your model will not complete.

 ###  model-score
 ```sh